Skip links

 When all five factors are applied correctly, you are able to control the location and duration of the breakpoint to optimize your cook cycle and increase product consistency and yields.

-Wall to Floor Design Angle
+Wall to Floor Angle Design

 The design of how the side walls and floor meet will either enhance or degrade the velocity of the air streams, resulting in either a stronger or weaker breakpoint, respectively.
 Many oven manufacturers use a 90° or 45° angle between the walls and floor, which results in the air stream degrading once hit hits those angles.